ur-tcs/programming-2-ex-12/README.md

 # Programming 2 - Exercise 12: Huffman Codes and Structuring Software Projects

+This week's exercise will revisit some concepts that were introduced early in the course, or teased and then not followed up upon.
+You will also implement Huffman codes.

+The most important parts of the exercise are marked with ⭐️.
+Exercises that are particularly challenging are marked with 🔥.

+**You are allowed to copy/clone/fork this repository, but not to share solutions of the exercise in any public repository or web page.**

 ## Starting a simple project from scratch

 The following section explains every step needed for setting up a basic project.
 You can either use the Metals extention or the terminal.
 If you are using different IDEs, the second way will propably also work with the integrated terminals in these.